hhirsch/unsecured-sites/README.md

 ## fold.it
 Password form, reset, login and session unencrypted.

-  They removed a post about the issue in the forum.
+- They removed a post about the issue in the forum.
+- Their software saves unencrypted passwords on the hard drive.

 ## indiedb.com
 Password form, reset, login and session unencrypted.